Rapha149/VoidTotem/README.md

   # Please note: if you've changed something for the recipe and reloaded the config you may have to rejoin for the changes to take effect.
   # Please also note: if you change the resulting item, earlier crafted totems will still work.
   customRecipe: false

+  # If enabled, and "customRecipe" is enabled, you won't be able to use the custom totems for normal totem resurrections.
+  # This also applies for totems that were given to players using the command
+  #  included in the plugin - even if the command was executed before "customRecipe" was enabled.
+  # Please note: even if "onlySavePlayers" is enabled, the custom totem still won't work for mobs.
+  noNormalResurrection: false

   # The item to use as a totem item and the result of the recipe.
   result: